-In this module, you will be able to define in your configurations the alarm level of the various system events that may occur (attacks, update failures, invalid CRLs, etc).
+In this module, you will be able to configure the alarm level of the various system events that may occur (attacks, update failures, invalid CRLs, etc).

 It consists of a single screen, listing events by number and in alphabetical order, with the possibility of searching for a particular event.